ukmadlz/docs/docs/configuration/providers.md

 # Providers

-CloudQuery has a pluggable architecture and relies on plugins called "providers" which are responsible to extract and transform configuration from cloud-providers, SaaS apps, and other APIs.
+CloudQuery has a pluggable architecture and relies on plugins called "providers" which are responsible for extracting and transforming configuration from cloud-providers, SaaS apps, and other APIs.

-> If you are familiar with Terraform we use the [same pluggable architecture](https://www.terraform.io/docs/language/providers/index.html).
+> If you are familiar with Terraform, we use the [same pluggable architecture](https://www.terraform.io/docs/language/providers/index.html).
 CloudQuery providers focus on extracting & transforming configuration from infrastructure, instead of provisioning it.

 ## Capabilities